Quantum association schemes: Translation quantum association schemes

 \subsection{Translation quantum association schemes}

 In this section, we formulate the main theorem of this article concerning the duality of translation quantum association schemes.
-Recall from Section~\ref{secc.coherent} that by a \emph{quantum association scheme} we essentially mean any quantum coherent algebra.
-That is, similarly to finite quantum spaces, we will consider any $(d+1)$-dimensional quantum coherent algebra $\Alg$ to be the Bose--Mesner algebra of some fictive $d$-class quantum association scheme $\Ass$.
-We will then denote the coherent algebra by $\spanlin\Ass$.
+For that purpose, we would like to be able to speak about general quantum association schemes, not just the cocommutative ones.
+As already indicated, this is possible only by studying the associated coherent algebra.
+So, similarly to finite quantum spaces and finite quantum groups, quantum association schemes will be just fictive objects that will be given by their Bose--Mesner algebra.

+\begin{defn} A $d$-class \emph{quantum association scheme} over a finite quantum space $X$ is a $(d+1)$-dimensional homogeneous quantum coherent algebra over $X$.
+Similarly to finite quantum spaces and finite quantum groups, we will use a special notation and terminology here.
+We will usually denote a quantum association scheme by $\Ass$ and treat it as some abstract object.
+The associated quantum coherent algebra will then be denoted by $\spanlin\Ass$ and called its \emph{Bose-Mesner algebra}. \end{defn}

 Recall Theorem~\ref{T.AlgAss}, which tells us that if $\spanlin\Ass$ is cocommutative, then there is an actual CQAS $\Ass$ such that $\spanlin\Ass$ is its Bose--Mesner algebra.

 \begin{defn} Let $\Gamma$ be a finite quantum group.
 For any $x\in l^2(\Gamma)$, we denote $A_x:=\Delta^\dag(x\otimes\id)$, that is, $A_xy=x*y$.
 We interpret $A_x$ as the \emph{weighted Cayley graph} of $\Gamma$ with respect to $x$.
 Graphically,